 ANSI Escape Sequences

 The codes can be produced by any string escaping mechanism.
-In proper programming and scripting languages the syntax for double quotes is usually the same as for printf.
+In proper programming and scripting languages the syntax for the escape character in double quoted strings is usually \x1b.

 The shell being a bit different you should use either printf or echo -e.
-I have a personal preference for printf.
+While most systems support both the chance of printf being supported is usually higher.

 Setting Text Color and Effects